wp-plugins/landing-pages-builder/readme.txt

 When the trial expires you will begin a paid subscription period.
 If you do not wish to begin a paid subscription period, please cancel your pricing plan within the 14-days of free trial.
 When you cancel a plan, you can still use our [Facebook Ads](http://wordpress.org/plugins/facebook-ads/ "Create Facebook Ads for your wordpress with one button" plugin as before.

 The [Facebook Ads](http://wordpress.org/plugins/facebook-ads/ "Create Facebook Ads for your wordpress with one button") plugin doesn't require a subscription and therefore doesn't have a trial.

-= Can I use the Landing Pages Builder for free? =

-Yes, you can try Social Campaigns completely free for the first 14 days.

-= How much does it cost to run a landing page? =

-* You can run unlimited campaigns for FREE for the first 14 days
-* Running landing pages is extremely cost effective.
-This plugin lets you use features that aren't available on any other plugin.
-* You can learn more about our pricing [here](http://corp.wishpond.com/pricing-plans/ "Pricing")

 = What kind of support do I get ? =